tailcallhq/tailcallhq.github.io/docs/intro/context.md

 In the above example, `env.API_ENDPOINT` refers to an environment variable called API_ENDPOINT, which should be defined in your server settings.

+### headers

-5. **headers** - These are the headers of the request that was received by the Tailcall server.
+These are the headers of the request that was received by the Tailcall server.

 ```graphql showLineNumbers
 type Query {